orfeotoolbox/pyotb/README.md

 Advantages :
 - The process supports streaming, hence the whole image is **not** loaded into memory
-- Can be integrated in an OTB pipeline
+- Can be integrated in OTB pipelines

 Limitations :
 - It is not possible to use the tensorflow python API inside a script where OTBTF is used because of compilation issues between Tensorflow and OTBTF
 - It is currently not possible to chain several `@pyotb.run_tf_function` functions